tcondit/PNNL/slide-outline.md

 * Who am I?
  * Tim Condit, candidate for the Continuous Delivery Engineer role
  * I've been doing builds, (software) configuration management and automation for about 11 years
+ * AWS Certified Developer - Associate
  * Co-organizer, Seattle Jenkins Area Meetup (JAM)
- * AWS Certified Developer - Associate
  * One of the lucky ones

+[? ditch this ?
+Seems off-topic ]
-* Agile and DevOps
+* Agile
- * Agile is ultimately about relevant communication, or "getting to the ground truth"
+ * Agile is about shipping the right features at the right time
-  * What's that mean?
-I'm
+  * Among other things, that depends on
+   * active prioritization
+   * timely and accurate communication
+   * identifying and resolving roadblocks

+[? ditch this ?
+Seems off-topic ]
+* DevOps
- * DevOps sort of feels like "the next phase" of Agile
+ * DevOps feels like "the next phase" of agile
- * What else is
- * Sofware configuration management (particularly along with pull requests and code reviews!) is [IMG]
- * One of the Continuous integration is absolutely
+ * Both rely on external artifacts
+  * backlogs, story boards, burn down charts
+  * version control, infrastructure as source code
+ * Both have established or evolving practices
+  * poker planning, commitments, daily stand ups, sprint acceptance meetings
+  * code reviews, frequent integrations, automated testing, (potentially) continuous deployment, production support
+ * Both bring development teams together with stakeholders
+  * product owners
- * CD is certainly
+  * operations

-  effort and getting to the ground truth, SCM, CI/CD and

 * Text Configuration + Version Control = <3 reviewable release process